TonmoyTom/Wecoder-IT/README.md

-Laravel 7 Application with Multiple Authentication One To One Permissions.
+Laravel 7 Application with Wecoder-IT.

 Laravel 7 Application with Multiple Authentication One To One Permissions.
 You can even use this application for your projects if you need multiple guards.
 Getting this app up and running